The 5 best website builders for small businesses

 Hostinger is bad for...

-• Growing businesses – With only two available plans (with one supporting ecommerce), there’s little room to scale your website
+• Growing businesses – with only two available plans (and only one supporting ecommerce), there’s little room to scale your website

 • Experienced designers – Hostinger’s simple editor and tools are more suitable for beginners